dannycrief/flask_scheduler/README.md

 ## Getting Started

-These project was created as a Homework for SkillFactory.
+This project was created as a Homework for SkillFactory.
 Module E9.
 PWS-6.

 ### Start using this project